Ismail11270/Receipts-scanner/README.md

 # Receipts-scanner
-Android app that scans and stores receipts data and possible other purchases, presents stats
+Android app that scans and stores receipts data and possible other shoppings, presents stats